nanvenomous/optic/readme.md

 		mux *http.ServeMux
 	)
 	mux = http.NewServeMux()
-	optic.SetupService(PORT, OPTIC_ROUTE, mux)
+	optic.SetupService(port, userOpticRoute, encodeErr, decodeErr, mux)

-    // Add other routes not handled by optic, as you would with any net/http service mux.HandleFunc("/health-check/", func(w http.ResponseWriter, r *http.Request) {
+	// Add other routes not handled by optic, as you would with any net/http service mux.HandleFunc("/health-check/", func(w http.ResponseWriter, _ *http.Request) {
 		w.WriteHeader(http.StatusOK)
 	})

     // optic can register middleware for you optic.RegisterMiddleware(exampleMiddleware)
     // or you can do it yourself
     var (
         handler http.Handler